Steve Beatty, Editor

 Steve Myers, Special Projects Editor

-Myers is managing editor of The Lens.
+Myers handles special projects for The Lens.
 Before that, he was managing editor.
 Before joining the staff in September 2012, Myers was managing editor of Poynter Online, the preeminent source of news and training about the journalism industry.
 At Poynter, he wrote about emerging media practices such as citizen journalism, nonprofit news sites, real-time reporting via social media, data-oriented news apps, iPhoneography, and the fact-checking movement.
-He spent about 10 years at newspapers, including six years as a local government reporter in Mobile, Ala.
+He spent about 10 years at newspapers, including five years as a local government reporter in Mobile, Ala.
 While there, he focused on local government accountability, from jail management to hurricane preparation and response.
 He was a 2006 Ohio State University Kiplinger Fellow and an Open Society Institute Katrina Media Fellow.